Skip to content

 Removed or refused sessions

-If Redis sessions are removed or new sessions are refused. see info on Cluster setup.
-Ideally, use a separated instance of Redis for sessions, that either never runs out of memory or uses an eviction policy that suits your needs.
+If Redis sessions are removed or new sessions are refused.
+For more information, see Cluster setup.
+It's recommended to use a separated instance of Redis for sessions, that either never runs out of memory or uses an eviction policy that suits your needs.

 Conflict with roave/security-advisories